-Subject to the Insolvency Law, the secured lenders are entitled to enforce their rights in accordance with the applicable legislation on secured transactions, out of insolvency proceedings.
+Subject to the Insolvency Law, secured lenders are entitled to enforce their rights in accordance with the applicable legislation on secured transactions, out of insolvency proceedings but subject in any case to the restrictions provided by the Insolvency Law.
+In this context secured lenders would be entitled to enforce their rights out of insolvency proceeding when the collateral value is equal or lower with respect to the value of the claim advanced by the secured lender.

-In addition, subject to article 28 of the Law on Payment Systems, notwithstanding the opening of an insolvency proceeding affecting either the collateral giver or the collateral taker, the latter would be entitled in case an enforcement event arises subject to the terms of the financial collateral agreement, to immediately proceed with the enforcement of the financial collateral as agreed in the financial collateral agreement, without prior notification and/or involvement of the court, a public authority or any other third party.
-However as already mentioned in question 2.4 herein above, the law has been recently introduced and the applicability of the said clause within the framework of an insolvency proceeding remains as yet untested.
+In addition, subject to article 28 of the Law on Payment Systems, notwithstanding the opening of an insolvency proceeding affecting either the collateral giver or the collateral taker, the latter would be entitled, in case an enforcement event arises, subject to the terms of the financial collateral agreement, to immediately proceed with the enforcement of the financial collateral as agreed in the financial collateral agreement, without prior notification and/or involvement of the court, a public authority or any other third party.
+However, as already mentioned in question 2.4 above, the law was introduced recently and the applicability of the said clause within the framework of an insolvency proceeding has yet to be tested.

-However, in the insolvency proceedings, chargees or lessors may not raise claims for rent or financial lease payments pertaining to a period of 12 months prior to the opening of the insolvency Albania proceedings, or any other claims on damages relief, which are due because of the termination of the said lease by the insolvency trustee.
+However, in insolvency proceedings, chargees or lessors may not raise claims for rent or financial lease payments pertaining to a period of 12 months prior to the opening of the insolvency proceedings, or any other claims on damages relief, which are due because of the termination of the said lease by the insolvency trustee.